elberdev/GrowingRunner/README.md

 # GrowingRunner

-### A two-button infinite runner with growing and shrinking mechaninc for Ludum Dare 34
+### A two-button infinite runner with growing and shrinking mechanic for Ludum Dare 34